-St. Paul’s began its 140 year history quite simply, with congregants meeting under a grove of walnut trees on the Howard County side of the Patapsco River as early as 1867.
-While the great flood of 1868 washed away most of Sykesville’s Howard County structures, the young congregation continued on the site.
+St. Paul’s began history quite simply, with congregants meeting under a grove of walnut trees on the Howard County side of the Patapsco River as early as 1867.
+When the great flood of 1868 washed away most of Sykesville’s Howard County structures, the young congregation continued on the site.
 In inclement weather, Sabbath School moved into a large frame building opposite the cotton factory.
 Patapsco Circuit riders provided pastoral leadership.

-By 1889 Sykesville’s growth was occurring on the higher ground in Carroll County.
+By 1889, Sykesville’s growth was occurring on the higher ground in Carroll County.
 The church was moved and rebuilt on its present location, facing Norwood Avenue at Church Street.
-The original site was given to African-American Sykesvillians, who founded St. Luke’s at the location.
+The original site was given to local African-American residents, who founded St. Luke’s at the location.
 That strong congregation continues today.

 Patapsco Circuit riders continued to serve the congregation until 1910, when St. Paul’s became a station church.
 Incorporation occurred on November 11, 1911.
 The construction of the Gaither Church in 1913 created the St. Paul’s-Gaither Charge.
 In 1946, St. Paul’s was again given station status and Gaither became part of a charge with the Flohrville and Marriottsville Methodist churches.
-Today Gaither and St. Paul’s are again united.
+Today, Gaither and St. Paul’s are again united as the Sykesville Parish.

-Main Street became Sykesville’s focal point and the sanctuary was turned to face it, with a new facade added in 1903.
+When Main Street became Sykesville’s focal point, St. Paul’s sanctuary was turned to face it and a new facade was added in 1903.
 St. Paul’s Methodist Episcopal Church was thoroughly restored and enlarged in 1914, with today’s lovely sanctuary windows added as gifts and memorials to members of the day.

 As the congregation grew, so did St. Paul’s.
 A 1931 addition of land allowed an expansion to include church school rooms, a social hall, and kitchen, all for a total of $18,000 in Depression-weary America.